Sebobo/Shel.Neos.PreviewSelectBox/Readme.md

 In Neos CMS only the `AssetEditor` and `NodeEditor` have this feature and it's not possible yet to use this for other data types.

-This feature will soon be integrated into Neos CMS and this plugin allows to use it for older Neos versions 4.3+.
+This feature will soon be integrated into Neos CMS (7.2 or 7.3) and this plugin allows to use it for older Neos versions 4.3+.
+Check the [pull request](https://github.com/neos/neos-ui/pull/2930) and related issue for details.

 ![Example](example.jpg)